-Our expert accessibility consultants test your website systematically using manual inspection and our unique automated testing tool called OzART (AccessibilityOz Reporting Tool).
+Our expert accessibility consultants test your website systematically using manual inspection and our unique automated testing tool, OzART (AccessibilityOz Reporting Tool).

-We can test all your website pages or a selection, for example the most popular pages.
+We can test all your website pages or a selection, such as the most popular pages.

 Option 2 – Assistive feature testing of mobile applications